How to be discoverable in search engines

 What’s the point of not being found?

-When you have spent a lot of time planning, creating and uploading a website – you are going to want people to find it.
+When you have spent a lot of time planning, creating and uploading a website, you will want people to find it.
 You may think that SEO marketing happens naturally and that Google will find your website by itself.

-Again, Google is still not as smart as SEO experts.
+Again, Google is still not as bright as SEO experts.

 Instead of thinking the wrong way, you’ll need to think about implementing effective SEO marketing.

 How does Google’s ranking work?

 When people wonder how SEO work, they often get it mixed up with PPC marketing.

 Any business can get to the top of the paid advertisements if willing to pay more than their competitors.